Create a blob container with .NET

 Create the root container

 A root container serves as a default container for your storage account.
-Each storage account may have one root container, which must be named $root.
+Each storage account can have one root container, which must be named $root.
 The root container must be explicitly created or deleted.

 You can reference a blob stored in the root container without including the root container name.
 The root container enables you to reference a blob at the top level of the storage account hierarchy.
 For example, you can reference a blob that is in the root container in the following manner: